jseppi/intro-to-web-maps/index.md

 1. Explore the Data View, note the different columns

-1. Explore the Map View, experiment with styling
+1. Explore the Map View, experiment with the Wizards.
+Try making a Bubble Map.

 1. Click Visualize, then click Publish.
-Now you have a link!
+Now you have a shareable link!

 -------------------------